 Full Time Instructor – Additional frequently asked questions and answers

-- Full Time instructors work 4-5 shifts per week
+- First Season, Full Time instructors work 5 shifts per week

 - As described above – there are 2 shifts in a day (open to close) when we have night operations, so some Full Timers choose to work a double so they can consolidate their days at the mountain to less than 5

-- FT instructors are trained in the Rental Center to be “tech certified”, are trained in Setup/Tear Down responsibilities and trained to operate a Point of Sale earning up to $2 more per hour for their non-teaching wages for these added skills
+- FT instructors are trained in the Rental Center to be “tech certified”, are trained in Setup/Tear Down responsibilities and trained in other operational areas

 - FT instructors have priority for teaching and non-teaching activities over part time instructors

-- We do not however pay for the additional training time you need to attend to prepare for the exam
+- We do not however pay for the additional training time you need to attend to prepare for certification exams

 We hope this information helps you get a sense of being an instructor at Mt Hood Meadows.